dishadey-github/supermarket-sales-data-analytics-report/README.md

 #### KPIs Overview
 Sales:
-Current Value (CV): $2.86K
+Current Value (CV): $2.86K\
-Previous Year (PY): $4.47K
+Previous Year (PY): $4.47K\
 Change vs PY: -36.05%

 Profit:
-CV: $449.03
+CV: $449.03\
-PY: $1.46K
+PY: $1.46K\
 Change vs PY: -69.28%

 % Returned Orders:
-CV: 9,866.67%
+CV: 9,866.67%\
-PY: 14800.00%
+PY: 14800.00%\
 Change vs PY: -4933.33%

 #### Detailed Analysis
 #### Sales
-Current Year: Sales for the specified period are $2.86K.
+Current Year: Sales for the specified period are $2.86K\
-Previous Year: Sales were $4.47K.
+Previous Year: Sales were $4.47K\
-Change vs PY: A significant decrease of 36.05% compared to the previous year.
+Change vs PY: A significant decrease of 36.05% compared to the previous year

 #### Business Analytics Perspective:
 This notable decline suggests a potential loss of market share or a reduction in customer purchases.
 It may be essential to investigate the factors contributing to this decrease.
 Are there specific products underperforming, or have there been changes in customer preferences?
 This drop might also highlight the need for marketing efforts or sales promotions to boost revenue.

 #### Profit
-Current Year: The profit recorded is $449.03.
+Current Year: The profit recorded is $449.03\
-Previous Year: The profit was $1.46K.
+Previous Year: The profit was $1.46K\
-Change vs PY: A substantial decrease of 69.28%.
+Change vs PY: A substantial decrease of 69.28%

 #### Business Analytics Perspective:
 The dramatic drop in profit raises concerns about cost management and pricing strategies.
 It may indicate increased operational costs or a shift towards lower-margin products.
 Understanding the cost structure and identifying areas where expenses can be optimized would be crucial.
 Additionally, evaluating the pricing strategy might help improve profitability.

 #### % Returned Orders
-Current Year: The percentage of returned orders is 9,866.67%.
+Current Year: The percentage of returned orders is 9,866.67%\
-Previous Year: The percentage was 14,800.00%.
+Previous Year: The percentage was 14,800.00%\
 Change vs PY: A decrease of 4,933.33%.

 #### Business Analytics Perspective: